 Christ was a Man just like You and I

-The purpose of this article is to encourage truth seekers to weigh and test the English words of their Bibles with the original languages that Yahweh inspired in His Word and find patterns with Scripture interpreting Scripture to bring forth evidences of consistency.
-In this case, God's truth will reveal who Yahshua is by appealing to the Hebrew and Greek for further clarity on the meaning of "God" (Elohim) as a precursor to who he is in relation to us.
+The purpose of this article is to encourage truth seekers to weigh and test the English words of their Bibles with the original languages that God inspired in His word and find patterns with Scripture interpreting Scripture to bring forth evidence of consistency.
+In this case, God's truth will reveal who Christ is by appealing to the Hebrew and Greek for further clarity on the meaning of 'God' (Elohim) as a precursor to who he is in relation to us.

 But now, O LORD (Yah·weh), you are our Father – Isaiah 64:8

-Moses was like “God” because He served, honored, approached and spoke to the Father in His presence.
-Moses believed that the Father was the One true God and became the mediator between God and His people.
+Moses was like God because He served, honoured, approached and spoke to the Father in His presence.
+Moses believed that the Father was the one true God and became the mediator between God and His people.